My Lifelong Dream

 Hands-on Medicine: A week in the life of a med student.

-Through classroom activities and clinical skills sessions, we learn how to take a holistic view of the human body and discover its anatomy, physiology, and disease processes.
+After an application of essays and recommendations, I was accepted to attend the Brown University Pre-College program where I would live on campus like an undergrad student.
+Through classroom activities and clinical skills sessions, I will learn how to take a holistic view of the human body and discover its anatomy, physiology, and disease processes.

 -USAH and AAU certified ice hockey referee.
 2022-present